A .gov website belongs to an official government organization in the United States.

 Download these free handouts on preventing home garage and basement fires to reproduce and distribute in your community.
 A space is provided for you to easily include your organization's logo.

 Every year, there are 6,600 garage fires in homes that result in an average of:

-Of these fires, 93 percent occurred in one- and two-family homes.
+Of these fires, 93 percent occurred in 1- and 2-family homes.

 Electrical malfunction is the leading cause of garage fires.
 These fires can start because of shorts in wires, damaged wires, and overloading electrical outlets.

 Remind residents to follow these prevention tips to keep homes safe from garage fires.